pegasus-isi/tutorials/BLUEWATERS/README.md

 ```

 The task requirement profiles and the mappings to the PBS parameters are explained
 [here] (https://pegasus.isi.edu/documentation/glite.php#glite_mappings)

 # Conclusion
-his brings you to the end of the Pegasus tutorial on Bluewaters.
+This brings you to the end of the Pegasus tutorial on Bluewaters.
 The tutorial should have given you an overview of how to compose a simple
 workflow using Pegasus and running it on Bluewaters.
 The tutorial examples, should provide a good starting point for you to